 11, 12.
-Introduction to Art.
+INTRODUCTION TO ART.
 The fundamentals of design and representation in orderly sequence.
 Two hours each week are given to lectures and discussions, in preparation for which the students have assignments in collateral reading.
 Three double periods each week are devoted to laboratory practise in pencil, charcoal, tempera and transparent water color.
 This work includes also drawing the head and figure from the posed model, with emphasis upon construction and action.
 Drawing from memory is stressed.
+Lessons in mechanical drawing are a part of the work.
 Pictorial composition, lettering and color theory are taken up.
 Correct home furnishings and dress are given consideration in the lectures of the second semester.